Last Updated on November 14, 2024

 Visas and Travel Permissions

-Nearly every country across the globe requires immigration permissions to be held by foreign nationals by virtue of a visa or other government-issued status document.
+Almost every country requires foreign nationals to hold immigration permissions in order for them to enter the country.
 Immigration status documents, like visas, grant conditional entry and stay in a destination country for specific government-approved activities and purposes.

-A traveler’s nationality and background can impact the processing time of immigration permissions and authorizations, dictate the places they can travel and even influence the documents required for travel.
-Many countries have introduced visa exemptions to travelers who hold a nationality of a country that has established a good diplomatic relationship with the receiving country or otherwise fit into a category deemed desirable to allow for easier travel and entry.
+A traveler’s nationality and background can impact the processing time of immigration permissions and authorizations, dictate the places they can travel to, and even influence the documents required for travel.
+Many countries have introduced visa exemptions to travelers who have a nationality of a country that has established a good diplomatic relationship with the receiving country or otherwise fit into a desirable category to allow for easier travel and entry.

 What is a Visa Exemption?

 A visa exemption, sometimes called a visa waiver, allows foreign nationals from select countries to enter another country without requiring an entry visa for limited activities.
-In some countries, such as Thailand and Indonesia, visa-exempt foreign nationals are still obligated to apply for a visa on arrival, resulting in simplified entry procedures and reduced wait times for eligible travelers.
+In some countries, such as Thailand and Indonesia, visa-exempt foreign nationals must apply for a visa on arrival.
+However, these travelers often benefit from simplified entry procedures and reduced wait times for eligible travelers.

-Other countries, such as Canada and New Zealand, require some visa-exempt foreign nationals to obtain electronic travel authorization (eTA) before entering the country.
-The United Kingdom and the European Union also plan to launch their own electronic travel authorization systems for visa-exempt travelers.
+Other countries, such as Canada and New Zealand, require some visa-exempt foreign nationals to obtain electronic travel authorization (eTA).
+The United Kingdom and the European Union also plan to launch electronic travel authorization systems for visa-exempt travelers.

-Most often, visa-exempt business travelers are permitted a period of stay between 15 and 90 days for limited activities.
-However, the period of stay and allowable activities for visa-exempt business travelers can vary greatly by country and the traveler’s nationality.
+Visa-exempt business travelers are most often permitted stay permissions between 15 days and 90 days.
+The period of stay and activities allowed under the visa can vary greatly by country and the traveler’s nationality.

 Processing Times